 We walked together across the beach, singing 90s rap at one bar and flailing about in some form of failed house dance at the next – laughing all the way.
 Upon reaching the south end of the beach, I realized that my rickety porch from earlier that day is actually the famed “Mellow Mountain” named for the hallucinogenic shakes sold inside the dilapidated building.

-While I did not opt for a mushroom shake…this did happen somewhere around two in the morning.
+While I did not opt for a mushroom shake, I did join in on the communal bucket around 2 am.

 And then – after a night filled with dancing – the sun was somehow already rising.